firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/select.md

 [ <table_name>. ] * [ EXCLUDE { <column_name> | ( <column_name>, ... ) } ]
 ```

-Widlcards are expanded to multiple output columns using the following rules:
+Wildcards are expanded to multiple output columns using the following rules:

 * `*` is expanded to all columns in the `FROM` clause
 * `<table_name>.*` is expanded to all columns in the `FROM` clause for the table named `<table_name>`